kperv/NLP_Projects/README.md

 ## Hi, there!
+Thanks for coming!

-I'm Ksu, a physicist and a linguist, and here are some of my Natural Language Processing notebooks.
+I'm Ksenia, a physicist and a linguist, and here are some of my Natural Language Processing notebooks.
 Here you can expect mid-level NLP tasks, nothing extra.
 I mostly use **Numpy**, **Pandas**, **Scikit learn**, **NLTK**, **Spacy**, **Keras**, **TensorFlow**.
 Just wait for it, lots of stuff coming.